celestiaorg/celestia-node/docs/adr/adr-010-incentivized-testnet-monitoring.md

 ## Changelog

 - 2022-7-19: Started
-- 2022-7-22: Add section on "How can node operators monitor their node?"
+- 2022-7-22: Add section on "How to monitor celestia-node with Grafana Cloud"
+- 2022-7-26: Add section on "How to monitor celestia-node with Uptrace"

 ## Context

 We're adding telemetry to celestia-node by instrumenting our codebase with metrics (see [ADR-009-telemetry](./adr-009-telemetry.md)).
-If the option to report metrics is enabled on celestia-node, then celestia-node will push metrics via [OLTP Explorter](https://opentelemetry.io/docs/reference/specification/protocol/exporter/) to an [OTEL Collector](https://opentelemetry.io/docs/collector/) instance.
-The Celestia team will manage an OLTP Collector instance during the incentivized testnet (and likely beyond) to collect metrics from nodes on the network.
+If the option to report metrics is enabled on celestia-node, then celestia-node will push metrics via [OLTP Exporter](https://opentelemetry.io/docs/reference/specification/protocol/exporter/) to an [OTEL Collector](https://opentelemetry.io/docs/collector/) instance.
+The Celestia team will manage an OTEL Collector instance during the incentivized testnet (and likely beyond) to collect metrics from nodes on the network.
 Celestia-node operators have the option of running their own OTEL Collector instance in order to collect metrics from their nodes.

-We would like to make the metrics collected in the Celestia team managed OLTP Collector actionable by making them queryable in internal Grafana dashboards.
+We would like to make the metrics collected in the Celestia team managed OTEL Collector actionable by making them queryable in internal Grafana dashboards.
 We additionally want a subset of metrics to be queryable by a public incentivized testnet leaderboard frontend.

-We would like to make it possible for node operators to monitor their own nodes by deploying their own OLTP collector instance.
+We would like to make it possible for node operators to monitor their own nodes with the telemetry tools Grafana and Uptrace.
+They can achieve this by deploying their own OTEL Collector instance and configuring it to export metrics to Grafana or Uptrace.

 This document proposes a strategy for making data in the Celestia team managed OTEL Collector available for use in internal Grafana dashboards and a public leaderboard.
-Additionally it describes how a node operator can monitor their own node by deploying their own OLTP collector instance.
+Additionally it describes how a node operator can monitor their own node by deploying their own OTEL Collector instance.

 ![Incentivized Testnet Monitoring Diagram](./img/incentivized-testnet-monitoring-diagram.svg)